Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - `options set CREATOR attacker`
 - `options set CUSTOMER Darkweb` and type `info`
 - `run` will create the report.
 It will print the address where the report is located- you just have to copy it after `xdg-open`
 - `xdg-open /root/.recon-ng/workspaces/default/results.html` to open the report - note that this is a normal linux command to open file.
-You will have to `exit` and then type this command for it to work
+You will have to `exit` to get out of `reporting/html` program and then type this command for it to work